Scrap metal licences

 |Variations to the licence (per variation)||£50|

-How to apply for a scrap metal dealers licence
+Apply for a scrap metal dealer's licence

 Telephone 01768 212490 to speak to the Environmental Administration team who will take your details and send you an application pack in the post.
 This application pack will explain the application process and what we will need to receive from you and when, such as Disclosure Certificates and payment.
 Please do not send cash in the post.